ShinyueYao/ZJU_CSE3022M/assignment_1/README.md

 ## 1. Quick Start
 ### 1.1 Prerequisite
-Make sure you have basic python environment on youe computer
+Make sure you have basic python environment on your computer

 Install Pytorch on [official website](https://pytorch.org/)